How To Get Over Someone After A Breakup

 • You are not caring for yourself in your relationship

-• You feel bored or no longer love your partner
+• You feel bored or no longer in love with your partner

-You may have invested in your former relationship and might find it challenging to move forward.
-While it can take time to get over a broken relationship, there are several methods you can try to deal with your lingering emotions and move forward.
+You may have invested deeply in your former relationship and find it challenging to let go of what you have built together.
+While it can take time to get over a broken relationship, there are several methods you can try to process your lingering emotions and move forward.

 Distraction involved talking to participants about unrelated activities they enjoyed, which improved participants’ mood but did not affect their feelings of love for their former partner.